• Skip to Content

 • Program Outcomes

-The goal of the PhD program at the Johns Hopkins School of Nursing is to prepare leaders in nursing science development.
+The goal of the PhD program at the Johns Hopkins School of Nursing is to prepare leaders in the development of nursing science.
 Graduates will be prepared to conduct research that advances the discipline of nursing, health, and health care quality.
-The school offers an individualized program in selected areas of research congruent with student’s area of interest and the expertise of research faculty.
-A key feature of the program are intensive mentored research experiences with active investigators who have established programs of funded research.
-In addition to the diverse research interests of the School of Nursing faculty, students have access to the entire Johns Hopkins University, which fosters interdisciplinary and international research projects.
+The school offers an individualized program in selected areas of research congruent with students' areas of interest and the expertise of research faculty.
+A key feature of the program are its intensive mentored research experiences with active investigators who have established programs of funded research.
+In addition to the diverse research interests among the School of Nursing faculty, students have access to the entire Johns Hopkins University, which fosters skill development and competencies in interdisciplinary and international research.

 Quality is the defining characteristic of academic life at Johns Hopkins and the School of Nursing.
 Each student completes a core curriculum and works closely with faculty advisor(s) to complete an individualized course of study that fulfills the student’s goals and develops the basis for a program of research.
 The length of the program is expected to be the equivalent of four to five years of full-time study.
 Students must complete the program within 7 years.